zenozeng/cocolour/report/README.pandoc.md

 ### Experimental Data

-We use `LeanCould` as our database.
+We use `LeanCould` as our database service.
 And the data can be downloaded from our Github Repository.

 https://github.com/zenozeng/cocolour/tree/master/data